 \section{Abstract}

 Recent experiments have demonstrated that light and matter can mix together to an extreme degree, and previously uncharted regimes of light-matter interactions are currently being explored in a variety of settings.
 The so-called ultrastrong coupling (USC) regime is established when the light-matter interaction energy is a comparable fraction of the bare frequencies of the uncoupled systems.
 Furthermore, when the interaction strengths become larger than the bare frequencies, the deep-strong coupling (DSC) regime emerges.
-This article reviews advances in the field of the USC and DSC regimes, in particular for light modes confined in cavities interacting with two-level systems.
-We first provide an overview on the theoretical progress since the origins, from the semiclassical Rabi model until recent developments of the quantum Rabi model.
-Next, we describe key experimental results in a variety of quantum platforms, such as superconducting circuits, semiconductor quantum wells, magnonic systems and molecular ensembles.
-Finally, we highlight anticipated applications utilizing USC and DSC regimes, including novel quantum optical phenomena, quantum simulation, and quantum computation.
+This article reviews advances in the field of the USC and DSC regimes, in particular, for light modes confined in cavities interacting with two-level systems.
+An overview is first provided on the theoretical progress since the origins from the semiclassical Rabi model until recent developments of the quantum Rabi model.
+Next, several key experimental results from a variety of quantum platforms are described, including superconducting circuits, semiconductor quantum wells, and other hybrid quantum systems.
+Finally, anticipated applications are highlighted utilizing USC and DSC regimes, including novel quantum optical phenomena, quantum simulation, and quantum computation.

 {}